 Module outline

-Within this module, workplace leaders gain the skills to contribute to hazard identification and risk assessments and learn how to communicate as a workplace leader to build trust.
-This module explores the skills and knowledge required to contribute to WHS risk management including the processes for identifying work health and safety (WHS) hazards and assessing and controlling the risks relating to those identified hazards according to legislative and organisational requirements.
+This module explores the skills and knowledge required to contribute to WHS risk management, including the processes for identifying work health and safety (WHS) hazards and assessing and controlling the risks relating to those identified hazards according to legislative and organisational requirements.

-Participants will gain the skills and knowledge required to understand different communication contexts, how to choose methods of communication to suit the audience and the importance of follow-up.
+Participants will gain the skills and knowledge required to understand different communication contexts, how to choose methods of communication to suit the audience, and the importance of follow-up.

 Units covered in this module: